iammaxence/psychologyTest/README.md

 ### Do ASAP

 - Get all stats from all blocks (user making to much time to respond need to be indicate)
-  - In BlocManager step is share between the pause and the blocManager number.
-When there is a pause, indexBlocManager = step+1 but blocManager is index=step
-  - refacto "getResultHandler"
+  - refacto "getResultHandler" of BlocManager
-  - handle pause between bloc
 - Add the sound exercise
 - invert colors for certain blocs